sa-fx/arduino-keyboard/README.md

 # arduino-keyboard
 ## *"Project Beethoven" - A miniature keyboard running on an Arduino*

+### This branch is an archive of this revision of the keyboard.
+Maintained code can be found [here.](https://github.com/sa-fx/arduino-keyboard/tree/main)

 ![Image of the full piano build from the front](https://github.com/sa-fx/arduino-keyboard/blob/974c2c813efae2dc5414d536ac645bf2cc1fb6d8/images/piano-front.jpg)

 This repository contains the code for a miniature keyboard.
 The keyboard supports 13 notes, spanning a full octave.